hastexo/lceu2016-cephlxc/markdown/intro.md

   concepts.
 You should know what a container is, and ideally you would have occasionally run a container.
 It doesn't really matter whether your experience has been with LXC, LXD, Docker or whatever.
-- It is not for container novices.
+- It is not for complete container novices.
+Not being a container **expert** is perfectly OK though, I'm not one either.

 You should